 That’s not to say that there aren’t any, or that quality is questionable – you’re just more likely to find recognizable chain restaurants and international menus.

 Playa del Carmen’s main shopping street does fall prey to tourism.

-Large menus are posted outside chain restaurants and western versions of international cuisine, with high price tags included.
+Large menus are posted outside chain restaurants and western versions of international cuisine, with high price tags at fine dining eateries included.